Mobile System Project

 Expected learning outcomes

-The goal of this course is to provide the students with experience in developing of a mobile application.
-The projects are group projects where communication and process are important.
+The goal of this course is to provide the students with experience in developing mobile applications.
+The project is a group projects where communication and process are important.
 At the end of the project the students will have:

-- Improved their ability to work in a group.
+- Improved their ability to work in a group and present the results of a project.

 - A deeper understanding of how to develop a mobile solution to a defined problem.